Brian Anderson Player Props: Brewers vs. Rockies

-After going 1-for-4 with a double in his most recent game, Brian Anderson and the Milwaukee Brewers take on the Colorado Rockies (who will start Ryan Feltner) at 8:40 PM ET on Tuesday.
+On Wednesday, Brian Anderson (hitting .194 in his past 10 games) and the Milwaukee Brewers play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 8:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Angels.
+In his most recent game he had a hitless showing (0-for-4) against the Rockies.

 Brian Anderson Game Info & Props vs. the Rockies